craftycorvid/Vanilla-Tweaks-Data-Fixer/README.md

 A datafixer mod to convert data stored by the [Vanilla Tweaks Armored Elytra Data Pack](https://vanillatweaks.net/picker/datapacks/) from the old NBT format(1.20.4 and below) to the new components format(1.20.5+)

-**NOTE** There's no official version of Armored Elytra for 1.20.5 yet.
-This currently converts to an unofficial port's format which will not be compatible with the official version.
-This mod will be updated to match the official version once it is released.

 ## How to use this mod
 1. **MAKE A BACKUP OF YOUR WORLD!**
 2. Make SURE you can load that backup of your world if things go sideways
 3. I'm serious, it's not my fault if you lose your whole world!
-4. Install 1.20.5, fabric, the Armored Elytra data pack and this mod
+4. Install 1.20.6, fabric, the updated Armored Elytra data pack and this mod
-5. Start the server, or load the world you are trying to update
+5. Start the server and connect to it, or load the world you are trying to update
-6. Once everything has fully loaded shut down the server or close your game
-7. Delete this mod
-8. Load your world again and test if your elytra will properly split on a grindstone
+7. Test if your armored elytra will properly split on a grindstone
+7. Shut down the server or close your game
+8. Delete this mod, its job is done
 9. Enjoy!

 ## Things to note